Rivian (RIVN)

 Rivian has bad unit economics for an industrials business, signaling it operates in a competitive market.
 This is also because it’s an automobile manufacturer.

-In Q3, Rivian produced a 1.5% gross profit margin, marking a 46.4 percentage point increase from -44.9% in the same quarter last year.
-Rivian’s full-year margin has also been trending up over the past 12 months, increasing by 44.8 percentage points.
-If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).
+In Q4, Rivian produced a 9.3% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, Rivian’s full-year margin has been trending up over the past 12 months, increasing by 26.8 percentage points.
+If this move continues, it could suggest an environment where the company has better pricing power and stable or shrinking input costs (such as raw materials).

 7. Operating Margin

 On the plus side, Rivian’s operating margin rose over the last five years, as its sales growth gave it operating leverage.
-Still, it will take much more for the company to reach long-term profitability.
+We’ll take Rivian’s improvement as many Automobile Manufacturing companies saw their margins fall (along with revenue, as mentioned above) because the cycle turned in the wrong direction.

 8. Earnings Per Share

-Although Rivian’s full-year earnings are still negative, it reduced its losses and improved its EPS by 33.4% annually over the last two years.
+Although Rivian’s full-year earnings are still negative, it reduced its losses and improved its EPS by 21.3% annually over the last five years.
+The next few quarters will be critical for assessing its long-term profitability.
+We hope to see an inflection point soon, especially since it recently diluted shareholders by forming a $5.8 billion joint venture with Volkswagen in November 2024.

-In Q3, Rivian reported adjusted EPS of negative $0.65, up from negative $0.99 in the same quarter last year.
-This print beat analysts’ estimates by 9%.
-Over the next 12 months, Wall Street expects Rivian to perform poorly.
-Analysts forecast its full-year EPS of negative $2.33 will tumble to negative $2.65.
+In Q4, Rivian reported EPS of negative $0.66, up from negative $0.70 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Rivian to improve its earnings losses.
+Analysts forecast its full-year EPS of negative $3.07 will advance to negative $2.91.

 9. Cash Is King